MylesReeder96/webtech-assignment-1/assignment1/documentation.md

 > The overall goal of the assignment is to be able to produce a fully functional website or application that is resposive and is able to publicise and solve a current real-world problem.
-The resulting website should then be able show a range of functionality and ability to use vary web application software including HTML5, CSS and Javascript.
+The resulting website should then be able show a range of functionality and ability to use vary web application software including HTML5, CSS and Javascript. the website also needs to be made in a way that is going to be usable for users and follow government guidelines.

 # 2. Specification